Logo DesignBrandingClient Resources

 5 – Brainstorm Through Different Ideas

 The next step towards finding the perfect logo design is all about trial and error.
-Once you know the brand and clients' wants, you should start playing around with visual ideas.
+You should experiment with visual ideas once you know the brand and clients' wants.
 They may begin to pour into your head, or you might find that you must dig deep to find the perfect solution.

-But, no matter how your internal motivation performs at the given moment, what matters is that you're actively exploring different design directions and that you make it your point to note every single concept that pops into your head.
+But, no matter how your internal motivation performs at the given moment, what matters is that you're actively exploring different design directions and making it your point to note every concept that pops into your head.

 Whether your working tool is a pen tab, a mouse or a pencil, make sure you carry it with you.
 You can even use online tools like Milanote, which are particularly popular amongst designers in the project planning phase.